craigwh10/energy-tariff-scheduler/docs/advanced/custom-prices-to-include.md

-# Using custom price_to_include functions
+# Custom price_to_include functions

-As touched on in [running first schedule page](./running-first-schedule.md#running-your-first-schedule), this introduces the `number_to_include` configuration parameter, mentioning that it can either be a positive integer value or a custom function, this is going to show you how to use this method to select prices programmatically.

-The function must always return an integer otherwise it will fail, this integer is the number of prices the pricing strategy will act on.
+A custom `price_to_include` function must always return an integer otherwise it will fail, this integer is the number of prices the pricing strategy will act on.

 ## Example